 You’re a small business.
 You serve a community.
 You want to appeal to the community.
-So you link yourself to things that the community identifies with — in Santa Cruz, that’s the ocean and surfing — and ride that curl all the way to the shallows.
+So you find themes that the community identifies with — in Santa Cruz, that’s the ocean and surfing — and ride that curl all the way to the shallows.

 Which is why Santa Cruz businesses that have little to do with the ocean, are all about the ocean.
-Or their t-shirts are, anyway.
+At least on their t-shirts.
 Like this one:

 Charlie Hong Kong is a glorified food stand serving affordable bowls of organic, stir-fried vegetarian food that resembles Chinese street food.
 Think “converted hot dog stand with a closed-in patio,” if you want the specifics.